elben/elben.github.io/site/blog/2010-04-16-singleton-pattern-in-python.markdown

 [1] http://en.wikipedia.org/wiki/Singleton_pattern

-[2] Python Decorators Don't Have to be (that) Scary. http://www.siafoo.net/article/68
+[2] Python Decorators Don’t Have to be (that) Scary. http://www.siafoo.net/article/68

 ### Archived comments; imported from Posterous